iagoleal/iagoleal.github.io/content/posts/cuts.md

 ---
-title: Approximation by a thousand cuts
+title: Approximation by a Thousand Cuts
-subtitle: A guide to polyhedral representations
+subtitle: An interactive guide to polyhedral representations
 keywords: [math]
 date: 2023-09-22
 suppress-bibliography: true